The Faculty

 A top ranked faculty in Europe to study philosophy

-Widely regarded as one of the top universities to study philosophy in Europe, the Faculty of Philosophy offers two Bachelor's programmes and multiple Master's programmes, which includes a selective one-year MSc in Philosophy, Politics and Economics (PPE) and a two-year Master's Philosophy and Science (P&S) to be taken alongside a student's current Master's programme.
-The faculty consists of three departments: Theoretical Philosophy, History of Philosophy, and Ethics, Social and Political Philosophy.
+Widely regarded as one of the top universities to study philosophy in Europe, the Faculty of Philosophy offers two Bachelor's programmes and a variety of Master's programmes, including a selective one-year MSc in Philosophy, Politics and Economics (abbreviated to PPE) and a two-year Master's Philosophy and Science (P&S), which is to be taken alongside a student's current Master's programme.
+The faculty consists of three departments: Theoretical Philosophy, History of Philosophy, and Ethics, Social & Political Philosophy.

-Our degree programmes have consistently been ranked high amoung the best in the Netherlands and are home to around 500 students per year.
-Our research areas include philosophy of science, philosophy of mind, ethics, political philosophy, and the history of philosophy.
-We have around 75 staff members working at the faculty.
-Read more about our rankings.
+Our degree programmes have consistently ranked high amoung the best in the Netherlands.
+You can read more about this on our rankings page.
+Our areas of research include philosophy of science, philosophy of mind, ethics, political philosophy, and the history of philosophy.
+Our programmes are home to about 500 students per year and our staff consists of around 75 people.

 An inspiring, friendly and international community